Skip to Content

 Basic ingredients for turkey gravy.

 • A good stock.
 The stock is the key to great instead of good.
-Make a homemade stock a day or two ahead (recipe for a good one is below) and avoid using prepared stock if possible)
+Make a homemade stock a day or two ahead (recipe for a good one is in the recipe card below) and avoid using prepared stock if possible.

 Helpful Kitchen Equipment for Turkey Gravy